ForsakenM/Pajama-Sam-1-Manual-AP/README.md

 2. Next you'll need to download and install the latest version of the **Manual Client**, the link to which is provided above.
 To install, you can either copy the apworld file, then navigate to your `custom_worlds` folder within your `Archipelago` folder and paste the apworld file there... or you can double-click the apworld file and let it install itself!

 	  - It's generally encouraged to do the copy/paste method to ensure correct installation of an apworld, especially if you are installing an updated version.

 	  - If you plan on utilizing the Universal Tracker, after downloading the apworld file, you would also copy/paste or double click to install it in your `custom_worlds` folder within your `Archipelago` folder.

 3. After that, you'll need to download and install the latest version of my Pajama Sam 1 manual apworld, and either copy/paste the apworld file into your `custom_worlds` folder within your `Archipelago` folder or double click the apworld file to install it!

 4. The next step is to open your Archipelago Launcher and navigate to `Generate Template Options` and click Open.
 This will open a window to your `Templates` folder that lists all the yaml files for all your apworlds you have installed while also generating new yaml files for apworlds you just recently installed.

 	  - If you already had your Archipelago Launcher open while installing any new apworlds, it's best practice to close and re-open your Archipelago Launcher to refresh it.
 If you don't, sometimes it won't 'see' the new apworld files even though they are there, and thus won't generate a yaml for it when prompted.

 5. In your `Templates` folder, find a yaml file named `Manual_PajamaSam1_ForsakenM.yaml` and open it.
 Customize it based on the experience you want while playing, then save the edited yaml file in your `Players` folder that is within your `Archipelago` folder.

-	- For more information and guidance on how to customize/edit yaml files for intended gameplay experience, reach out to the Archipelago or Manual for Archipelago Discord servers, to check out the [Archipelago Website](https://archipelago.gg/) for further assistance/instruction.
+	  - For more information and guidance on how to customize/edit yaml files for intended gameplay experience, reach out to the Archipelago or Manual for Archipelago Discord servers, or check out the [Archipelago Website](https://archipelago.gg/) for further assistance/instruction.

 6. Once you have saved your edited `Manual_PajamaSam1_ForsakenM.yaml` and the yamls of any other games you wish to play in your `Players` folder, return to your Archipelago Launcher and navigate to `Generate` and click Open.
 The Archipelago client will then work on generating the seed for all your included yamls.
 If it generates successfully, you will find a zipped folder with a name that begins with 'AP_' and then a string of numbers following the underscore in your `Output` folder within your `Archipelago` folder.

 	  - If the Archipelago Launcher fails to generate and the reason why isn't clear to you, reach out to the Archipelago or Manual for Archipelago Discord server for assistance.
 There is almost always a channel dedicated to the apworld you are wanting to play, and you can ask people there for help.
 If the Pajama Sam 1 Manual is what is failing to generate, you can reach me in the Manual for Archipelago server within the Pajama Sam 1 channel.
 Feel free to ping me there for any issues regarding this manual! :grinning: